palpen/ejmr_analysis/README.md

 In theory, one could scrape all of the posts within each thread, but that would be a tremendous amount of data (which is fantastic) and would take much longer.
 If you feel inspired to do this, please let me know!

 There are still a lot of things I'd like to analyze using this data and will get to it when I have more time (see the todo list below).
+My goal is to implement basic ideas in text analysis and machine learning using Python's NLTK and scikit-learn libraries.

 The codes for each step are stored in three IPython notebooks.
 For the analysis, see the [ejmr_analysis.ipynb notebook](https://github.com/palpen/ejmr_analysis/blob/master/ejmr_analysis.ipynb).
 The notebooks are run in the following order: